sfu-gdc/public-documents/constitutions/draft-constitution-Sept-2023.md

 ## (1) Name

-The name of this club is the "SFU Game Developers Club", often referred to as the Game Dev Club.
+The name of this club is the "SFU Game Developers Club", often referred to as the **Game Dev Club**.
 The Game Dev Club is an SFSS Club and so must also follow the SFSS Club Terms of Reference (https://sfss.ca/wp-content/uploads/2023/08/SFSS-Club-Terms-of-Reference-November-1-2022-1.pdf).

 ## (2) Purpose

 The Game Dev Club exists for the furtherance of the following objectives:
-- Support and cultivate the community of Game Developers at SFU
+- Support and cultivate the community of game developers at SFU
 - Provide training in all aspects of game development
 - Provide connections and resources to members working on game-related projects